diegomorenom/random_forest/README.md

-# Moving Average for Time Series
+# Random Forest for Time Series

 To run the model, follow the next instructions on the shell: